CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

     <pre>Note: the moby/moby and docker/docker-ce repo's share the same tree of commits at this point in time</pre>
 </div>

-# How did Docker work in 2013
+# How did Docker work in 2013?

 TODO: FIX THIS IMAGE

 <img src="{{ site.baseurl }}/assets/img/docker-work/architecture_2013.png">

 Docker is composed of two main components, a command-line application for users and a daemon which tracks and manages containers.
-The daemon relies on two sub components to perform its job, storage on the host filesystem to store image and container data; and the LXC interface to abstract away the raw kernel calls needed to construct a linux container.
+The daemon relies on two sub components to perform its job, storage on the host filesystem to store image and container data; and the LXC interface to abstract away the raw kernel calls needed to construct a Linux container.

 ## Command-line Application